Manual Page: archiveopteryx.conf.5

 Most of the servers need to know the fully-qualified hostname.
 The default is computed at runtime and is normally acceptable.

 Note that if the name is "localhost", there may be problems with TLS.
-An IMAP/POP/SMTP/HTTP client may refuse a server certificate for "localhost" if it already has seen a different certificate for "localhost".
+An IMAP/POP/SMTP client may refuse a server certificate for "localhost" if it already has seen a different certificate for "localhost".
 We strongly suggest using a different hostname.

 use-ipv4